rschristopher/ischristtrue.com/src/modern-views/millennialism.md

 !!! quote "Matthew 8:28-29"
     And when he was come to the other side into the country of the Gergesenes, there met him two possessed with devils, coming out of the tombs, exceeding fierce, so that no man might pass by that way.
 And, behold, they cried out, saying, What have we to do with thee, Jesus, thou Son of God? art thou come hither to torment us before the time?

-And as St. Paul would remind us, it is only in Christ that Satan has no hold on us, otherwise the adversary's influence is still upon the world (rulers of the darkness),
+And as St. Paul would remind us, it is only in Christ that the beasts (seeds of the serpent) have no hold on us, otherwise the adversary's influence is still upon the world (rulers of the darkness),

 !!! quote "Ephesians 6:12"
     For we wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places.